mytbk/gloriousarch/README.rst

 I need a good Live CD, but I still cannot find a perfect one for me.

 - `SystemRescueCd <https://www.system-rescue-cd.org/>`_ is awesome, but it's Gentoo-based and not so easy to extend it.
+Now it's based on Arch, and it becomes bigger and lacks some tools I need.
 - Debian-based distributions are easy to make, but I don't like the style of deb/rpm packages.
+Well, `Grml <https://grml.org/>`__ is awesome for admins.
 - Arch is glorious, but its Live CD is a bit simple.

 So now I'll make another Arch Live CD of my own.
 I'll make a new airootfs.sfs from any other GNU/Linux distribution, and package it in an iso file.
 My `liveusb-builder <https://github.com/mytbk/liveusb-builder>`_ also supports it.